continuouspipe/continuouspipe/documentation/content/configuration/tasks-deploy.md

 ```

 ## Health-checks
-Health-checks (also called probes) help to identify when a container is ready during a deployment and when a container is still alive when deployed.
+Health-checks (also called probes) help to identify when a container is ready during a deployment and when a container is still alive when deployed:

 ``` yaml
 deployment_strategy: